 Who Are We?

-We are a small group of people trying to honor the call of God on our lives to live on mission.
+Stan and I are trying to honor the call of God on our lives to live on mission.
 Our name, A Desire To Serve, sums it up exactly.
-We are five people with a passion and desire to serve others by reflecting the love of Jesus Christ, not only in our local community, but also in Nicaragua.
-Our families have served in Nicaragua for almost four years.
+We have a passion and desire to serve others by reflecting the love of Jesus Christ, not only in our local community, but also in Nicaragua.
+Our family has served in Nicaragua since 2016.

 What Do We Do?